jimbozhang/nbterm/README.md

 Open an interactive notebook:

 ```
-$ nbterm my_notebook.ipynb
+$ vinbterm my_notebook.ipynb
 ```

 Run a notebook in batch mode:

 ```
-$ nbterm --run my_notebook.ipynb
+$ vinbterm --run my_notebook.ipynb
 ```

 ## Key bindings

 There are two modes: edit mode, and command mode.

-- `enter`: enter the edit mode, allowing to type into the cell.
+- `i`: enter the edit mode, allowing to type into the cell.
 - `esc`: exit the edit mode and enter the command mode.

 In command mode: